bloxstreet/support/docs/mr+-information/training-guide.md

 <font color="#0F52BA">**Trainer:**</font> *To create a slushie, begin by clicking on the cold cup.
 Once you have the cold cup equipped, proceed to dispense the type of slushie that the guest ordered.*

 **At this point, head back to the trainer spot.
-Ensure your LRs face you.**
+Ensure the LRs face the trainer.**

 <font color="#0F52BA">**Trainer:**</font> *To log into a cafe register, simply scan your BloxStreet Staff Card on the screen.
 You may scan your card at this time.*